Table of Contents

 Nootropic forums and blogs often describe depression as a neurotransmitter imbalance in the brain.
-And then offer suggestions on various nootropics or drugs to help lift your mood and reduce depression.
+And then offer suggestions on various nootropics for major depressive disorder or drugs to help lift your mood and reduce depression.

 But this simplistic view of depression misses the complexity of this disease.

 Recent research has shown that depression can have many possible causes.
-Including out of whack mood regulation by your brain, genetic problems, stressful events or living conditions, prescription medications or other medical problems.
+Including out of whack mood regulation by your brain, genetic problems, stressful events or living conditions, prescription medications or other medical problems causing cognitive impairments.

 It’s true that neurotransmitters are involved in the process that contributes to depression.
 But it’s usually not a matter of one neurotransmitter being too low or another too high.

 The interaction of these neurochemical reactions make up a highly dynamic system that contributes to your mood.
 And how you perceive and experience life.

 With this level of complexity, you may have similar symptoms of depression to the person next to you.
 But the issues in your brain and body may be completely different.
 So what works best for someone else experiencing your symptoms may not be best option for you.